 Another proud local is James “Shinny” Davenport, who kindly accompanied me on a walk around Walkden and seemingly can’t walk 100 yards without being recognised thanks to his high profile on social media.

 “The people are great, and there is a sense of togetherness up here,” says Shinny, who moved to Walkden from Salford Precinct about 17 years ago.

 “I can definitely see a civic pride in Walkden people, especially now it’s growing – with the shops and restaurants.
 It really does remind me of the old [Salford] precinct.”

-“Community is strong round here,” says Shinny, “and that’s coming from someone who’s lived both sides of Salford.”
+“Community is strong around here,” says Shinny, “and that’s coming from someone who’s lived both sides of Salford.”

-Lindsey Owens opened The Yellow Salon in the Ellesmere Centre three years ago and employs 15 local people.
+Lindsey Owens opened The Yellow Salon in the Ellesmere Centre three years ago and employed 15 local people.

 “I’ve lived in Walkden all my life,” says Lindsey.
 “My dad used to bring home two massive Irish pizzas from Davardi’s, one for us kids to share between four and one for himself.

 “Nobody’s a stranger.
 Everybody’s close-knit and close to your heart.
 Everybody knows everybody.
-The kids can’t get away with anything round here – they’ll get grassed on.”
+The kids can’t get away with anything around here – they’ll get grassed on.”

 Walkden Cricket Club was founded in 1899 and is a founding member of the Bolton Cricket League.

-The club also provides a safe environment for young people of all ages, helping them develop their cricket and also their social skills.
-As a proper community space, the club’s function room has hosted many a wedding and birthday party over the years.
+The club also provides a safe environment for young people of all ages, helping them develop their cricket and social skills.
+As a proper community space, the club’s function room has hosted many wedding and birthday parties over the years.